Ferries from

 Ireland to Wales

 Ferries from Ireland to Wales are available with 2 operators.
 There are 4 ferry routes.
-Ferries from Dublin to Holyhead and Rosslare to Fishguard are popular ferry trips from Ireland to Wales.
+Ferries from Dublin to Holyhead and Rosslare to Pembroke are popular ferry trips from Ireland to Wales.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 Ferries from Ireland to Wales range between 3 hours 25 minutes and 3 hours 35 minutes depending on the ferry route, operator, and ship, with the Dublin to Holyhead route being the fastest.